iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 # Building Blocks

-> Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation, A/B, and A/B/n testing experiments.
-During an experiment, Iter8 can compare multiple versions, find, and safely promote the **winning version (winner)** based on business metrics and performance metrics like latency and error-rate.
+> Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation, A/B(/n) testing experiments.
+During an experiment, Iter8 can compare multiple versions, and find, & safely promote the **winning version (winner)** based on business rewards or performance metrics like latency and error-rate.

+> As part of an experiment, Iter8 can enable powerful **traffic engineering** features such as dark launches, progressive traffic shifting, traffic mirroring, user segmentation, and session affinity.

 We now introduce the building blocks of an Iter8 experiment.